A Good Time

 A Good Time is the second studio album by Nigerian singer Davido.
 It was released on November 22, 2019, via Davido Music Worldwide, RCA Records and Sony Music.
 The album features guest appearances from Chris Brown, Summer Walker, Gunna, A Boogie wit da Hoodie, Dremo, Peruzzi, Popcaan, Zlatan, Yonda, Wurld and Naira Marley.
 Its production was handled by Speroach Beatz, Tekno, Shizzi, Kiddominant, P2J, London on da Track, and Fresh VDM, among others.
+A Good Time was supported by the singles "If", "Fall", "Assurance", "Blow My Mind", and "Risky".
 To promote the album, Davido announced plans to embark on a North American tour, which was scheduled to begin in the winter and end in 2020.
 However, the tour was postponed due to the COVID-19 pandemic.

 Background and promotion

 Davido recorded A Good Time in Atlanta and told Vibe magazine he wanted to make music in a new environment.
 He labeled the album an Afrobeats project and said it would incorporate other musical styles.
 Davido disclosed the album's title during an event held in Lagos in September 2019, and said the record would be released the following month.
 He also unveiled snippets of four songs from the album during the event.
 Following his performance at Powerhouse 2019, Davido told Power 105.1's DJ Self that the album will feature collaborations with A Boogie wit da Hoodie, Summer Walker, Gunna, and Chris Brown, among others.
 A Good Time was produced entirely by Nigerian producers, except for one track.
 The cover art features images of Davido and his father, and a sculpture of his late mother.